nico-series/nico-series.github.io/content/posts/loaded-baked-potato-soup.md

 ---
 title: Loaded Baked Potato Soup
-description: The recipe for my loaded baked potato soup.
+description: I can survive off of this baked potato soup for a week straight with no complaints.
 date: 2025-02-09
-modified: 2025-02-09
+modified: 2025-02-10
 draft: false
 tags: [food]
-toc: false
 ---

 ## Servings & Time